yatokai-3/yatokai-3/README.md

 Hailing from Allahabad, India, I have always been captivated by the profound principles of mechanics and their practical applications in our daily lives.

-My journey in the pursuit of knowledge and excellence has brought me to the esteemed *Indian Institute of Technology (BHU), Varanasi* with a legacy dating back before India's independence, has provided me with an exceptional platform to nurture my dreams and aspirations., where I am currently a third-year student majoring in Mechanical Engineering.
+My journey in the pursuit of knowledge and excellence has brought me to the esteemed *Indian Institute of Technology (BHU), Varanasi* with a legacy dating back before India's independence, has provided me with an exceptional platform to nurture my dreams and aspirations., where I am currently a third-year student majoring in Civil Engineering.
 </p>
 </div>